LLNL/Umpire/CONTRIBUTING.md

 # Contributing to Umpire

 This document is intented for developers who want to add new features or bugfixes to Umpire.
-It assumes you have some familiarity with git and Bitbucket.
+It assumes you have some familiarity with git and GitHub.
 It will discuss what a good pull request (PR) looks like, and the tests that your PR must pass before it can be merged into Umpire.